 to have any version of Java already installed at all.

-You can get the latest release or run docker run -it --rm -p 8888:8888 ghcr.io/validator/validator:latest, npm install vnu-jar,
+You can get the latest release or run docker run -it --rm -p 8888:8888 ghcr.io/validator/validator:latest

-npm install --registry=https://npm.pkg.github.com @validator/vnu-jar,
+npm install --registry=https://npm.pkg.github.com @validator/vnu-jar

-brew install vnu, or pip install html5validator and see the
+, or pip install html5validator

 Usage and Web-based checking sections below.
 Or automate your document